 Why Are The Cowboys America's Team?

-For this story, we have to go back to 1978.
+Dallas Cowboy fans may already know this one, but for this story, we have to go back to 1978.

 The Cowboys were enjoying a nice patch of success, having won the 1977 Super Bowl over the Denver Broncos and returning to the Super Bowl in 1978, though they lost to the Pittsburgh Steelers.